fahadb-kt/cvat/site/content/en/docs/contributing/pull-requests.md

 title: 'Pull requests'
 linkTitle: 'Pull requests'
 weight: 9
+description: 'Instructions on how to create a pull request.'
 ---

 Good pull requests - patches, improvements, new features - are a fantastic